oasis-tcs/ubl-2.3-artefacts/README.md

 - `skip-gc.txt` - use the UBL-Entities-2.3.gc file as given without regenerating it (saves 12 minutes)
 - `skip-html.txt` - skip the creation of the HTML reports (saves 240Mb and 10 minutes)

+## Housekeeping and WARNING

+The return ZIP file is doubly-zipped, once on the web site to reduce storage costs (300Mb down to 30Mb), and once by GitHub to return the artefacts from the server.
+Once downloaded, please delete the download artefact off of GitHub to reduce storage costs.

+The server-reserved invocation arguments of "target" and "github" will trigger a delete of all repository files that were copied to the server.
+IF YOU RUN THESE ARGUMENTS LOCALLY YOU WILL LOSE YOUR REPOSITORY AND GIT HISTORY!

 ## Contact

 Please send questions or comments about